 After you complete the procedures in this guide, the cabinet will have up to eight independent OpenVault libraries, C00 through C07, and a set of up to sixteen drives per shelf, such as C00d00 through C00d15 for shelf 0.
-Each library will be used with a corresponding volume group, such as vg_c00 through vg_c07 .
-The volume groups will be managed as two DMF migrate groups (mg0 and mg1 for COPAN MAID as permanent storage or copan_fmc1 and copan_fmc2 for fast-mount cache)
+Each library will be used with a corresponding volume group, such as vg_c00 through vg_c07.
+(All volumes in a given volume group must reside in the RAID sets on the same COPAN MAID shelf.)
+The volume groups will be managed as two DMF migrate groups (mg0 and mg1 for COPAN MAID as permanent storage or copan_fmc1 and copan_fmc2 for fast-mount cache).